|LabVIEW 2016 FPGA Module Help|

 Compiling an FPGA VI can take minutes to hours.
-However, you can test the logic of an FPGA VI before compiling it by running the FPGA VI on a development computer with simulated I/O. When you use this test method, LabVIEW generates random data for the inputs or uses a custom VI test bench that you create to provide I/O. You also can use the FPGA Desktop Execution Node to communicate with FPGA resources that you select and to debug your FPGA design.
-For some FPGA targets, you also can run the FPGA VI on a development computer with real I/O.
+However, you can test the logic of an FPGA VI before compiling it by executing the FPGA VI in simulation mode using simulated I/O. When you use this test method, LabVIEW generates random data for the inputs or uses a custom VI that you create to provide I/O. You also can use the FPGA Desktop Execution Node to communicate with FPGA resources that you select and to debug your FPGA design.
+For some FPGA targets, you also can execute the FPGA VI in simulation mode using real I/O.

-To debug your FPGA design on a development computer with simulated I/O, select from the following options:
+To debug your FPGA design in simulation mode using simulated I/O, select from the following options:

 Use Sampling probes in host VIs or FPGA VIs to check intermediate values on a wire as a VI runs and to view changes in signal data over time, such as when you need to debug signals from a single-cycle Timed Loop.
 When you use a Sampling probe in a host VI, you must first specify a sampling source for the probe.

 You cannot use the Sampling Probe Watch Window to change data.
 The probe has no effect on the way a VI runs.

 Before debugging an FPGA VI using a test bench, you can test the logic of the VI without compiling it by running the FPGA VI in simulation mode using simulated I/O. This test method saves compilation time, makes tests easier to repeat, and decreases the number of modifications necessary to create a test bench for additional debugging.